Celshade/InstaBae/README.md

 [![built with Python3](https://img.shields.io/badge/built%20with-Python3-green.svg)](https://www.python.org/)
 [![built with Selenium](https://img.shields.io/badge/built%20with-Selenium-orange.svg)](https://github.com/SeleniumHQ/selenium)

-_Automatically like Bae's posts on Instagram._
+_Automatically like bae's posts on Instagram._

 Many of us have very little free time, these days.
 Many of us also have significant others who really LOVE Instagram.
 A true _bae_ is duty-bound to